dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 ### Block Blobs

-[Block Blobs](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-dotnet-how-to-use-blobs#blob-service-concepts) allow developers to handle big files (blobs) with efficiency.
-Their main features are:
+[Block Blobs](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-dotnet-how-to-use-blobs#blob-service-concepts) allow developers to handle big files with efficiency.
+Block Blobs main features on Azure Storage are:

 - A single blob can be divided into many blocks, but can never exceed 50,000 blocks.
 - Together, these blocks cannot exceed 200 GB.